Victorlavado/PyMysql/README.md

 # PyMysql
-Script that uses Mysql database thorough mysql.connector library to look for words and return its defintion from a dictionary
+Script that uses Python with Mysql database thorough mysql.connector library to look for words and return its defintionS from a dictionary

+Before running the script in Windows make sure that you have installed mysql.connector library: pip install mysql-connector